jveverka/file-server/README.md

 # FileServer
-This FileServer makes specified *base directory* accessible via REST APIs allowing you to list, download, upload and delete files and create empty directories.
+This FileServer makes specified *base directory* accessible via REST APIs allowing you to list, download, upload, move and delete files and create empty directories.
 It also provides user access control and security.

 ![architecture](docs/architecture-01.svg)